Guide, methods and basic concepts

 Among the most important diseases of fungal origin, anthracnose (Colletotrichum gloesporoides) is reported with an incidence of 16.6%, basal rot (Fusarium oxysporum) with 29.3%, sooty mold damage (Cladosporium) 34.2%, wilt (F. oxysporum) with 36.6%, stem rot (F. oxysporum) with 47.5% and fruit scab with 48% (Becerra, 1990).

-Regarding pests and insects, the fruit fly or South American fly (Anastrepha fraterculus Wiedemann) is one of the biggest problems in pitahaya crops.
+Regarding pests and insects, the fruit fly or South American fly (Anastrepha fraterculus Wiedemann) is one of the biggest problems in dragon fruit crops.

-The damage is caused when the adult oviposits in the flower and when the larva hatches and feeds inside the ripe fruit; the pulp turns brown, being darker towards the outside of the galleries that also form holes in the stem (Becerra, 1990; Rodríguez et al., 1993; García, 2003).
+The damage is caused when the adult fly oviposits in the flower and when the larva hatches and feeds inside the ripe fruit; the pulp turns brown, being darker towards the outside of the galleries; in addition holes form in the stem (Becerra, 1990; Rodríguez et al., 1993; García, 2003).

-Other insects that negatively affect pitahaya cultivation have also been reported, such as the stem and fruit borer (Lepidoptera, Pyralidae), the stem miner (Lepidoptera, Gracilaridae), Ceratitiscapitata and Anastrephaludens; the arrieras or cutter ants (Acromyrmexocto espinosus) and the fire ants (Solenopsis geminata) (García, 2003).
+Other insects that negatively affect dragon fruit cultivation have also been reported, such as the stem and fruit borer (Lepidoptera, Pyralidae), the stem miner (Lepidoptera, Gracilaridae), Ceratitiscapitata and Anastrephaludens; the arrieras or cutter ants (Acromyrmexocto espinosus) and the fire ants (Solenopsis geminata) (García, 2003).

 - Esquivel, P., & Araya, Q. Y. (2012).
 Características del fruto de la pitahaya (Hylocereus sp.) y su potencial de uso en la industria alimentaria.
 Revista Venezolana de Ciencia y Tecnología de Alimentos, 3(1), 113-129.
 (PDF)